How To Say No To Others: The Only Guide You’ll Ever Need

 Update Dec ’10: The 30DLBL Program is now officially released and you can check it out here: 30 Days To Live a Better Life

-There are many other things I said no to in my life and that I continue to say no to on a regular basis.
+There are many other things I have said no to in my life and that I continue to say no to on a regular basis.
 If I haven’t said no to all the things above, I’ll never have been able to have time to write these hundreds of articles, coach my 1-1 clients, run my workshops, develop my business, reach out to ten thousands of people around the world, create a top quality blog, have time with my family and friends, cultivate high quality, meaningful and fulfilling relationships, and live the life I love today.

 The path of realizing your truest dreams requires you to say a lot of ‘no’s.
 No’s to Quadrant 3/4 tasks, no’s to unfulfilling jobs, no’s to work you don’t believe in, no’s to outrageous requests, no’s to negative and unhappy people, no’s to draining activities, no’s to meaningless tasks, no’s to many many things.